Richardyu114/ORBSLAM2_with_pointcloud_map-in-Ubuntu-16.04/README.md

 # ORBSLAM2_with_pointcloud_map-in-Ubuntu-16.04
-make some changes to gaoxiang12's ORBSLAM2_with_pointcloud_map and can successfully compile and run without crash in the end
+make some changes to gaoxiang12's ORBSLAM2_with_pointcloud_map and then it can successfully compile and run without crash in the end